 Reviews of the literature are only considered if accompanied by analysis or synthesis of the data.
 Descriptive lists of the literature without analysis are not published in this journal.

-Because RRH is an international journal, colloquial terminology and abbreviations commonly used and understood in one particular country may puzzle readers in another.
-For that reason most local terms and abbreviations are defined or spelled out at first use (and in figure legends and table footnotes) after which the term or abbreviation can be used freely in the manuscript.
+Because Rural and Remote Health is an international journal, colloquial terminology and abbreviations commonly used and understood in one particular country may puzzle readers in another.
+For that reason most local terms and abbreviations are defined or spelled out at first use (and in figure legends and table footnotes), after which the term or abbreviation can be used freely in the manuscript.

 It is, however, journal style that manuscript headings do not contain abbreviations.

-The journal does have a list of permitted abbreviations (see the Information for Authors) that do not need to be spelled out at all.
+The journal does have a list of permitted abbreviations that do not need to be spelled out at all (see our Information for authors for further details).

-You are welcome to use endnote references as long as you convert the reference list and text citations to plain text at the end of your revision.
-The web process used for publication does not support footnotes or endnotes, so these must be converted prior to loading the copyedited text for publication.
+You are welcome to use Endnote references as long as you convert the reference list and text citations to plain text at the end of your revision.
+The web process used for publication does not support linked footnotes or endnotes, so these must be converted to plain text prior to loading the copyedited text for publication.
 As there is a greater chance of introduced error if this is done by someone other than the author, and because it is very time-consuming for journal staff and prone to error, authors are asked to do this themselves prior to submission.

 An online journal does not have the space restrictions of a print journal so there is no need to abbreviate journal titles in the reference list.
-In fact, it is RRH journal style to give them in full.
+In fact, it is Journal style to give them in full.

 Having large figures embedded in your manuscript may cause the submission process to fail.
 You can upload figures as .JPG or .GIF files separately during the online submission process.
 Small to medium figures can remain in the manuscript, as can tables.
 They should all be placed with their legends (title) after the reference list.
-Please do NOT incorporate the legend (title) in a prepared figure or table but provide it separately from the content - that is, outside the figure or table.
+Please do not incorporate the legend (title) in a prepared figure or table but provide it outside the figure or table.

 Tables should be provided in the form of MS Word files only (ie they must be in a document with a .doc file extension) to enable editing to journal style for publication.

-The rules of copyright protect individuals' intellectual property (IP).
-They require that for ANY previously published material used in your manuscript, you must have written permission (email is fine) from the copyright holder (who may or may not be the author/ creator of the material).
+The rules of copyright protect individuals' intellectual property.
+They require that for ANY previously published material used in your manuscript, you must have written permission from the copyright holder (who may or may not be the author/creator of the material).
 This includes but is not limited to images, diagrams, models, figures, tables and maps.
 There may be a charge for this, for which the authors are liable.

 You may also have to obtain permission to use your own previously published work, depending on who owns the copyright.

-If you have a question about copyright, or are having difficulty locating the holder of copyrighted material that you would like to reproduce, please contact Jen Richmond.
+If you have a question about copyright, or are having difficulty locating the holder of copyrighted material that you would like to reproduce, please contact our editorial office ejrh@rrh.org.au.

-In order to avoid the academic misconduct of ‘duplicate publication’, please ensure that the content of any manuscript submitted to RRH is not under consideration by another journal, and has not been previously published in any print or electronic form, in a domestic or international journal or text book or any other print format, in any other language or world region, under any other title or with a slightly or largely different author group.
-In other words, any submission to RRH must be the first time the content has been used for publication anywhere.
-RRH vigorously investigates suspected duplicate publication.
+In order to avoid the academic misconduct of 'duplicate publication', please ensure that the content of any manuscript submitted to Rural and Remote Health is not under consideration by another journal, and has not been previously published in any print or electronic form, in a domestic or international journal or text book or any other print format, in any other language or world region, under any other title or with a slightly or largely different author group.
+In other words, any submission to Rural and Remote Health must be the first time the content has been used for publication anywhere.
+Rural and Remote Health vigorously investigates suspected duplicate publication.

 Your manuscript must be saved as a MS Word document.
 Non-embedded figures should be ready and prepared as described in the question 'How do I provide my figures and tables?'
 Be prepared to submit for each author: